idore2008/easyLib/README.md

-# easyLib
+## easyLib
-All kinds of php class library summarized in my daily work, i wish friends can give me some adivce；
+All kinds of php class library summarized in my daily work, I wish friends can give me some adivce；